Internet-Draft SPICE SD-CWT February 2025

 6. SD-CWT definition

-An SD-CWT is a CWT containing the "blinded claim hash" of at least one blinded claim in the CWT payload.
-Optionally the salted claim values (and often claim names) for the corresponding Blinded Claim Hash are actually disclosed in the sd_claims claim in the unprotected header of the CWT (the disclosures).
+Optionally the salted claim values (and often claim names) for the corresponding Blinded Claim Hash are actually disclosed in the sd_claims field in the unprotected header of the CWT (the disclosures).
+If there are no disclosures (and when no Blinded Claims Hash is present in the payload) the sd_claims field in the unprotected header is an empty array.

 Any party with a Salted Disclosed Claim can generate its hash, find that hash in the CWT payload, and unblind the content.
 However a Verifier with the hash cannot reconstruct the corresponding blinded claim without disclosure of the Salted Disclosed Claim.